spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-date.md

 ## Overview

-Table Column Date is an Angular Component that provides formatted date.
+Table Column Date is an Angular Component that renders formatted date using Angular built-in Date Pipe.

 Example usage of the Table Column Date in the `@spryker/table` config: